Pam Bondi refuses to say Trump lost 2020 election in confirmation hearing

 Bondi did not respond.

+He asked her if she has the “independence” and “intestinal fortitude” to admit Trump lost in 2020.

+“What I can tell you is I will never play politics,” she said.
+“You’re trying to get me in a gotcha.”

-Throughout her testimony, Bondi committed herself to the Constitution and to what she called “back to basics” prosecutions and investigations at the Department of Justice, striking at what she has called the partisan “weaponization” of the agency against perceived political enemies — echoing claims from Trump and his allies who have characterized the federal indictments of the former president has a politically motivated conspiracy.
+Throughout her testimony, Bondi committed herself to the Constitution and to what she called “back to basics” work at the Department of Justice, striking at what she has called the partisan “weaponization” of the agency against perceived political enemies — echoing claims from Trump and his allies who have characterized the federal indictments of the former president as a politically motivated conspiracy.

 But she did not explicitly rule out prosecuting Trump’s targets after senators asked her to explain her statements that “prosecutors will be prosecuted” under his administration.